Constitution and Bylaws

 SECTION 2.
 Transfers in

-2. The Iowa Historian shall assign an Iowa Society membership number.
+2. The Iowa Society Historian shall assign an Iowa Society membership number.
 (The General Society number remains unchanged.)

-3. The Iowa Historian shall furnish the Historian General a notice of the date of transfer and the Iowa Society number that has been assigned.
+3. The Iowa Society Historian shall furnish the Historian General a notice of the date of transfer and the Iowa Society number that has been assigned.

 SECTION 3.
 Resignations